vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 # Layouts and Routing

-Layouts and Routing in Vue Storefront is entirely powered by the Nuxt.js.
-On this page we will only give a brief overview of these features, but you can learn more on the [Views](https://nuxtjs.org/docs/concepts/views/) page in the Nuxt.js documentation.
+Layouts and Routing in Vue Storefront are entirely powered by Nuxt.js.
+We will only give a brief overview of these features on this page, but you can learn more on the [Views](https://nuxtjs.org/docs/concepts/views/) page in the Nuxt.js documentation.

 ## View hierarchy

-Every page consists of layers — some layers are shared between many views, others are specific to a give route.
-Each layer is described in detail in the sections below.
+Every page consists of layers — some layers are shared between many routes, others are used in one specific route.
+We described each layer in detail in the sections below.

 ### HTML document

-At the root of hierarchy is the HTML document.
-By default it's provided by the framework, but you can customize it by creating a `app.html` file in the root directory of your project.
-It has a special tags that are used to insert parts of the documents, and by default looks like this:
+At the root of the hierarchy is the HTML document.
+By default, the framework provides one, but you can customize it by creating an `app.html` file in the root directory of your project.
+It has special tags used to insert parts of the documents, and by default, looks like this:

 ```html
 <!DOCTYPE html>